Hemash-10/Freesurface-/README.md

 # Freesurface-
 The use of rotating drums is vastly used in the mining, metallurgy, chemical and pharmaceutical industries with the purpose of mixing, drying, granulation, milling and kilns.
-This code focuses on the free surface modelling of a rotating drum used in the milling industry with the objective of developing the free surface curve and a  comparative study of the varying parameters on the curve.
+This code focuses on the free surface modelling of a rotating drum used in the milling industry with the objective of developing the free surface curve and a  comparative study of the varying parameters on the curve. fwlower, fw, fsurface, fvisup, fvislower, fuup and fulow are functions used in the freesurface code.
+In addition to this word documents contain a copy of all functions and and the freesurface code with a copy of the results.